Images On / Off

 The Gardeners of Beith Community

-Beith Community Food Garden (NEW) : An allotment growing edible and useful plants, together with those beneficial to pollinators.
-We are into our third year of project, are funded by Arran CVS, and have built a beautiful oasis of colour, mindfulness space and creative hub.
-The garden was awarded a Keep Scotland Beautiful Level 4 this year.
+Beith Community Food Garden (): An allotment growing edible and useful plants, together with those beneficial to pollinators.
+We are into the project's fourth year, are funded by Arran CVS, have built a beautiful oasis of colour, mindfulness space and creative hub, and now have a new Sensory Garden gravel garden seating area and Woodland Garden with a Beith Birch tree and Tree of Life mural as well as a new wild flower meadow.
+In 2025 the garden was awarded a Highly Commended certificate by Keep Scotland Beautiful in their Sustainable Gardening category from 14 projects chosen out of 250.

-Beith Orr Park Neighbourhood Watch Community Garden (NEW) : A Keep Scotland Beautiful Level 5 - Outstanding community garden built on a derelict gap site at the junction of Main Street with Wilson Street.
+Beith Orr Park Neighbourhood Watch Community Garden (): A Keep Scotland Beautiful Level 5 - Outstanding community garden built on a derelict gap site at the junction of Main Street with Wilson Street.
 Created over ten years ago and well established with many unique features.

-The Wee Potager at the Cross (NEW) : This is a free food and flower garden in curved feature beds in front of Beith Auld Kirk.
+The Wee Potager at the Cross (): This is a free food and flower garden in curved feature beds in front of Beith Auld Kirk.
 We grow most of our produce using organic and no dig methods.
 Inspired by Hidden Gardens and Incredible Edible Network

-Directions: Come to Beith and park in or near Beith community centre car park on Kings Road where Beith Community Food Garden is located.
-The other two gardens are within easy walking distance.
+Directions: Come to Beith and park in or near Beith Community Centre on Kings Road, where Beith Community Food Garden is located.
+The other two gardens are within walking distance.

 Admission: £6.00, children free